Dicelette/i18n/en/docusaurus-plugin-content-docs/current/admin/model/index.md

 - `max`: The maximum value the statistic can have.
 - `combination`: If the statistic is a combination of several other statistics, you can indicate it here.
 For example, if the `Dodge` statistic is the sum of `Strength` and `Dexterity`, you can indicate it here.
 Using a combination automatically cancels out the `min` and `max` values.
 Additionally, combined statistics will not be calculated in the total sum.

+Statistics can be excluded in the dice roll selection, preventing rolling for that statistic.
+This can be useful for statistics that are not used in the game, or for statistics that are not rolled but are used in formulas.

 ## Criticals

 It is possible to define: